 If you drive your kids to school, you need to be cautious of pedestrians and preventing a pedestrian accident before it occurs.
 Not only do you have regular traffic to contend with, but the school buses are out in force.
 When you get close to the school and see those flashing “school zone” signs, slow down and realize that other kids are going to be on the roadways all around you.
 While we hope that most kids properly use the crosswalks and lights, don’t count on it.
 As the adult, you need to the one hyper-aware of your surroundings.

 Please remember that sharing the road with school buses means following the law.
 While you may be in a hurry to get somewhere, those buses have precious cargo loading and unloading.
 It is illegal in all 50 states to pass a school bus that is loading or unloading kids.

 The area 10 feet around a school bus is the most dangerous for kids.
 When the lights are flashing and the stop arm is extended, you need to stop and wait.
 Even when the bus moves on, make sure you check and make sure no kids are waiting to dart across the road.

 Many kids take their bikes to school, but that is not the only time to watch out.
 One of the first things kids do when they get home (especially while the weather is still nice) is hop on their bikes and hit the road.
 Watch out for children on their bikes.
 A bicycle collision could result in an injury or a fatality.

 Make sure your child knows all of the following information by heart (if they are old enough to memorize things):

 - The phone number of a trusted adult

 Remind them to call 911 for any emergencies they see or experience.
-Horwitz, Horwitz & Associates wants you and your family to remain safe this school year.
+The pedestrian accident attorneys Horwitz, Horwitz & Associates wants you and your family to remain safe this school year.